 Male condoms and contraceptive diaphragms or caps are the most widely-used means of pregnancy prevention, although some women may opt for hormonal contraception.
 However, these contraceptives are currently only available for women, and may cause temporary nausea, headaches, mood swings, breast tenderness, acne, and irregular periods; which often subside after a few months of use.

 Hormonal contraceptives may additionally control heavy flows and severe menstrual pain in some women.
+However, they must be taken under the supervision of a gynecologist.
 Some of the most effective options include:

 The ‘Pill’ works by releasing artificial estrogen and progesterone hormones to stop monthly egg release into the uterus, hence preventing fertilization.
 It also helps control PMS, heavy bleeds, and endometriosis (severe pelvic pain due to tissue growth outside uterus).